idqdq/rocket.bot/readme.md

 npm install
 ```
 next open up *netbot.js* file in any editor and change chatbots url, botname and credentials
-or you can init the corresponding environment vaariables.
+or you can init the corresponding environment variables.
 The more detailed description of ENV can be found below in the docker section.

 now you can run bot just typing:
 ```